Ford Mustang Mach-E review

 First on the to-do list for the Mustang Mach-E is to persuade customers away from a rapidly growing list of rivals.
-The Tesla Model 3 is pretty well established in the market and is a marquee player, while the Volkswagen ID.4, Skoda Enyaq and Kia EV6 are sure to offer further mainstream competition.
+The Tesla Model 3 is pretty well established in the market and is a marquee player, while the VW Group offers competition in the form of the ID.4, ID.5 and the Skoda Enyaq.

-Further down the price range, the Kia e-Niro and Hyundai Kona provide capable family transport, although the more expensive versions of the Mustang Mach-E could well stand up to scrutiny against the likes of the Jaguar I-Pace and the BMW iX3.
+The Nissan Ariya is our Car of the Year for 2022, while the Korean pair of the Hyundai Ioniq 5 and Kia EV6 are also extremely capable.
+Further down the price range, the Hyundai Kona Electric provides decent family transport, although the more expensive versions of the Mustang Mach-E could well stand up to scrutiny against the likes of the Jaguar I-Pace and the BMW iX3.

-With a starting price of just over £41,000, the Mustang Mach-E range is split into rear- or all-wheel-drive models, each offering Standard or Extended Range set-ups with usable battery capacities of 68kWh and 88kWh respectively.
+With a starting price of around £50,000, the Mustang Mach-E range is split into rear- or all-wheel-drive models, each offering Standard or Extended Range set-ups with usable battery capacities of 70kWh and 91kWh respectively.

-Power outputs range from 265bhp for the Standard Range cars, through to the 290bhp RWD Extended Range model and the top-of-the-range AWD Extended Range version with 346bhp.
+Power outputs range from 265bhp for the Standard Range cars, through to the 290bhp RWD Extended Range model and the AWD Extended Range version with 346bhp.
+The top-of-the-range Mach-E GT offers 480bhp and a staggering 860Nm of torque.

 The ability to travel a reasonable distance on a single charge is often uppermost in the minds of potential customers, and particularly those who aren’t used to their car being solely reliant on all-electric power.